 As far as frame content is concerned, most of the LATEX environments and commands work within beamer documents in the expected ways.
 So, for example, enumerated and itemized lists, mathematics, and tables can all be expressed in ways familiar to LATEX users.
 The only thing different is that these commands must appear within beamer's frame environment.
-To illustrate, Figures 3 and 4 show how a table can be centered on a frame.
+To illustrate, Figure 3 shows how a table can be centered on a frame, along with its corresponding output.

-Frames containing verbatim text require special attention.
-Such frames must be marked as fragile.
+One special case is worth noting, however.
+If verbatim text is to appear within a frame, the frame must be marked as fragile.
 This is accomplished as follows: